MicheleCotrufo/pdf2doi/README.md

 ### Installing the shortcuts in the right-click context menu of Windows
 This functionality is only available on Windows (and so far it has been tested only on Windows 10).
-It adds additional commands to the context menu of Windows which appears when right-clicking on a pdf file or on a folder, and it allows to copy the paper(s) identifier(s), or bibtex entry(ies), into the system clipboard, or also to manually set the identifier of a pdf file (see also [here](#manually-associate-the-correct-identifier-to-a-file-from-command-line)).
+It adds additional commands to the context menu of Windows which appears when right-clicking on a pdf file or on a folder, and it allows to copy the identifier(s) o or the bibtex entry(ies) of the paper(s) into the system clipboard, or also to manually set the identifier of a pdf file (see also [here](#manually-associate-the-correct-identifier-to-a-file-from-command-line)).

 <img src="docs/ContextMenu_pdf.png" width="350" />